Edited by John O’Brien

 This day last week, Sinn Féin President Mary Lou McDonald gave the commencement address at the Westfield State University graduation in Springfield, Massachusetts.
 For her work in Ireland, Mary Lou was awarded an honorary degree.

 The event was unlike stuffy graduations in Ireland.
-The vitality and energy of youth was unreserved with plenty of hooting and hollering.
+The vitality and energy of youth were unreserved with plenty of hooting and hollering.
 It was an incredible celebration of achievement and potential.

 Addressing students entering a world in conflict, and with specific reference to the war in Gaza, Mary Lou’s speech challenged those present saying, “I believe that your generation can create a future of equality, liberty, and the pursuit of happiness.
 Your generation can change the world.
 I hope you choose to do just that.”